Hiking: Destinations

 National parks are often important hiking destinations, such as National Parks of England and Wales; of Canada; of New Zealand, of South Africa, etc.

-Frequently, nowadays long-distance hikes (walking tours) are undertaken along long-distance paths, including the National Trails in England and Wales, the Kungsleden (Sweden) and the National Trail System in the United States.
+Nowadays, long-distance hikes (walking tours) are often undertaken along long-distance paths, including the National Trails in England and Wales, the Kungsleden (Sweden) and the National Trail System in the United States.
 The Grande Randonnée (France), Grote Routepaden, or Lange-afstand-wandelpaden (The Netherlands), Grande Rota (Portugal), Gran Recorrido (Spain) is a network of long-distance footpaths in Europe, mostly in France, Belgium, the Netherlands and Spain.
 There are extensive networks in other European countries of long-distance trails, as well as in Canada, Australia, New Zealand, Nepal, and to a lesser extent other Asiatic countries, like Turkey, Israel, and Jordan.
 In the mountains of Norway, Sweden, Austria, Slovenia, Switzerland, Germany, France, and Italy walking tours can be made from 'hut-to-hut', using an extensive system of mountain huts.

-In the late 20th-century, there has been a proliferation of official and unofficial long-distance routes, which mean that hikers now are more likely to refer to using a long-distance way (Britain), trail (US), The Grande Randonnée (France), etc., than setting out on a walking tour.
+In the late 20th century, there has been a proliferation of official and unofficial long-distance routes, which mean that hikers now are more likely to refer to using a long-distance way (Britain), trail (US), The Grande Randonnée (France), etc., than setting out on a walking tour.
 Early examples of long-distance paths include the Appalachian Trail in the US and the Pennine Way in Britain.

 Organized hiking clubs emerged in Europe at approximately the same time as official hiking trails.
 These clubs established and upheld their own paths during the 19th and 20th centuries, prioritizing the development of extended hiking routes.
-In 1938, one of the first long-distance hiking trails in Europe, the Hungarian National Blue Trail, was established, stretching approximately 62 miles (100 km).
+In 1938, one of the first long-distance hiking trails in Europe, the Hungarian National Blue Trail, was established.
+It now extends for more than 1,100 km (680 miles) today.

 Asia

-A hiker at the Goecha La Trek, in West Sikkim district of Sikkim.

 In the Middle East, the Jordan Trail is a 650 km (400 miles) long hiking trail in Jordan established in 2015 by the Jordan Trail Association.
 And Israel has been described as "a trekker's paradise" with over 9,656 km (6,000 miles) of trails.

 In southwestern Turkey the Lycian Way is a marked long-distance trail around part of the coast of ancient Lycia.
 It is over 500 km in length and stretches from Hisarönü (Ovacık), near Fethiye, to Geyikbayırı in Konyaaltı about 20 km from Antalya.
 It was conceived by Briton Kate Clow, who lives in Turkey.
 It takes its name from the ancient civilization, which once ruled the area.